-- It makes the Frame Counter, the Trigger Input Counter, the Time Stamp, the Line Status All, and the CRC Checksum chunk features available to be enabled. - It automatically enables the Extended Image Data chunk feature.
+- It makes the Frame Counter, the Trigger Input Counter, the Time Stamp, the Line Status All, the CRC Checksum, and the Sequence Set Index chunk features available to be enabled. - It automatically enables the Extended Image Data chunk feature.

 To make the chunk mode active: